TechnoMageKOMT/Programming_Notes/JavaScript/A_Basics.md

 Expression: A Piece of code that produces a value or is a value.
 E.g., 3 + 4; 1991; true && true && !false.

-Statement: A (usually) bigger piece of code that does not produce a value, but performs an action in stead.
+Statement: A (usually) bigger piece of code that does not necessarily produce a value, but performs an action in stead.
 E.g., if/else and swicth statements.

 Having said that, all expressions are also statements, but not the otherway around.